 The TOEFL code is 83

 Communicating for Success

 Communicating for Success is designed to help non-English speakers improve their language skills to qualify for admission to our College.
-Through an interactive, immersion-style learning environment, students will gain essential skills to enhance their ability to write and present with a high level of proficiency, as well as gain the cultural awareness necessary to become an effective communicator.
-The course will also help students become familiar with the many standards and guidelines set forth by the journalism and communication industries.
+Through an interactive, immersion-style learning environment, students will gain essential skills to enhance their ability to write and present with a high level of proficiency, as well as gain the cultural awareness necessary to become effective communicators.
+The course will also help students become familiar with the many standards and guidelines set forth by journalism and communication industries.